18F/fs-middlelayer-api/README.md

 - `jsonwebtoken`

 This API uses the `passport-local` strategy.
 This strategy authenticates users with a username and password and verifies that information against the database.
 When the user enters a username and password, the `bcrypt-nodejs` module verifies the submitted password against the hash in the database.
 Upon successful authentication, the application sends back a token using the `jsonwebtoken` module.
 The `jsonwebtoken` module uses a secret key, stored as an environment variable, to generate the token, which is set to be valid for 120 minutes.

+### Create a user

+To create an API user account, run `node cmd/createUser.js -u <username> -p <password> -r <userrole>`.
+The user role is either 'user' or 'admin'.
+The ‘admin’ role has permission to access all routes, but the ‘user’ role does not currently have permission to access any routes.

 ## Continuous integration and deployment